apache/hudi/docs/_docs/2_4_configurations.md

 <span style="color:grey">This property controls what fraction of the failed record, exceptions we report back to driver</span>

 ### Write commit callback configs
 Controls callback behavior on write commit.
 Exception will be thrown if user enabled the callback service and errors occurred during the process of callback.
-Currently support http, kafka type only.
+Currently support HTTP, Kafka type.
 [withCallbackConfig](#withCallbackConfig) (HoodieWriteCommitCallbackConfig) <br/>
 <span style="color:grey">Callback related configs</span>